This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Australians stalking me.
-This was my main takeaway from two days in Banff, Alberta in the Canadian Rocky Mountains.
+Australians in Banff – they’re everywhere!
 It was like British Columbia’s ski town of Whistler, which the locals have nicknamed Whistralia due to the amount of Australians residing there over the ski season.
 I can’t think of a catchy name for Banff, but my fellow countrymen were definitely everywhere I turned.
 Buying and selling in the shops, staying and working in the hostel, and walking the streets beside me.

 I spent two days in Banff last fall after spending 15 months living in Vancouver.
 The weather was warm without being hot and the leaves were yet to change.
 Here is a glimpse at what I saw and where I stayed.

+The first thing I did with my two days in Banff was walk to Bow Falls.
 I do enjoy a tourist town that has signposts along the main street directing you to the best attractions.
 I spent my first morning following the signs to Bow Falls.
 Once you cross the bridge on Banff Avenue, you turn left and walk along a dirt path that is parallel to the Bow River.
 It was very peaceful walking along the track, surrounded by pine trees.
 The only noises I heard were my feet crunching the dirt and the flowing river beside me.
-A tour guide told me later she had seen a bear along the path only a couple of weeks before, so keep your eyes open.
+A tour guide told me later she had seen a bear along the path only a couple of weeks before, so keep your eyes open!

 I didn’t see too many people until I made it to the falls themselves.
-Honestly I think a better name for them would be the Bow River Rapids, as that is more what they resembled.
+Honestly, I think a better name for them would be the Bow River Rapids, as that’s more what they resembled.
 But I guess tourists would be more inclined to visit a waterfall than a powerful, sloping rapid.

-Nevertheless, at the end next to the falls/rapids is a calm, shallow part of the river that curves to the left and flows towards a snowy mountain.
+Nevertheless, at the end next to the falls/rapids is a calm, shallow part of the river.
+It curves to the left and flows towards a snowy mountain.
 The water was clear at the shore before turning turquoise in the middle.
-At the river’s turn a white-water rafting company was preparing two raft loads of people that were heading towards the snow in September.
+At the river’s turn, a white-water rafting company was preparing two raft loads of people that were heading towards the snow in September.

 From Bow Falls I could see the Fairmont Banff Springs castle atop the hill to my right, but I didn’t know how to get there for a peek.
 So I followed the road upwards, passing the golf course until I found a set of stairs.
 Curious and hopeful they would take me to my destination, I headed up.
-Eventually I did find myself at the Fairmont Banff Springs Hotel, which resembled the castles illustrated in fairy tales.
-The towers were tall, rocky (like the mountains) and tan; colourful flower beds greeted you at the entrance.
+Eventually, I did find myself at the Fairmont Banff Springs Hotel, which resembled the castles illustrated in fairy tales.
+The towers were tall, rocky (like the mountains) and tan.
+Colourful flower beds even greeted you at the entrance.

 Banff Avenue is the town’s main thoroughfare, where you will find most of the shops, eateries and accommodation.
+You will spend a lot of your two days in Banff along the avenue.
 I thought the Billabong store was a reflection of the Australian presence.
-There are plenty of souvenir stores selling the usual t-shirts, jewellery and postcards.
+There are plenty of souvenir stores selling the usual t-shirts, jewellery and postcards as well.
 As a Christmas elf, I was delighted to visit the Christmas store and purchase a poinsettia ring to add to my December jewellery collection.
 I glimpsed inside a lot of the restaurants, but they were quite pricey for a budget traveller.
-Instead I turned to the two S’s: Safeway and Subway.
+Instead, I turned to the two S’s: Safeway and Subway.
 The Safeway supermarket is on Banff Avenue, whilst the Subway is just off it on Caribou Street.

-On the Saturday during my stay Banff Avenue was partially closed down for the Banff Triathlon.
-There seemed to be hundreds of people taking part from everywhere across the world I learned as the presenter announced each finished competitor.
-The footpaths were full of spectators and cheerleaders.
+On the Saturday during my stay, Banff Avenue was partially closed down for the Banff Triathlon.
+As the presenter announced each finished competitor, I realised there were participants from around the world.
+The footpaths were full of spectators and cheerleaders too.
 A Canadian Rockies triathlon must be one of the most picturesque competitions in the world.

 There is also a square, which I think was aptly named Banff Avenue Square, right in the middle of town.
 I sat there one afternoon to write and people watch.
 I love being able to just sit and soak up some Vitamin D without burning, which is a rarity in Australia.
 My view was away from the street, looking at a snowy mountain I had probably taken a hundred photos of earlier that day.
 The crisp breeze was blowing a Canadian flag and all I could hear was the sound of a passing car sometimes, or the trot of a horse pulling a carriage.
 A group of smartly dressed friends walk past, making me think there must have been a wedding occurring somewhere close by.
 What a perfect day for a wedding.

-On my last morning in town I decided to check out the Banff Upper Hot Springs, which is located just on the outskirts but is accessible via a public bus on Banff Avenue.
+On my last morning in town, I decided to check out the Banff Upper Hot Springs, which is located just on the outskirts.
+Fortunately, it’s accessible via a public bus on Banff Avenue.
 It is currently $7.30 CAD to enter and you can rent a retro circa-the-20s swimsuit, towel and locker.
-It was quite busy when I was there with an assortment of participants, including young families, travellers like myself and older couples.
+It was quite busy when I was there with an assortment of participants, including young families, travellers and older couples.

-It is a hot springs pool, which fortunately had ledges inside and outside for you to sit on during submersion breaks.
+The hot springs pool, fortunately, had ledges inside and outside for you to sit on during submersion breaks.
 The mineral water is kept between 37 and 40°C. I am a little bit weak so couldn’t stay in for long periods, but I nonetheless enjoyed it.
 It would be a great winter activity.

-I also spent half of a day touring Lake Louise with Discover Banff Tours.
-Yes it was a tad overpriced for me, but as a solo traveller there was just not another way for me to get to Lake Louise in such a short time frame.
-I will write in more detail (and share some amazing photos) later about my visit, but I 100% recommend taking the time to see the lake while in Banff National Park.
-There is just no way you could regret it.
+During my two days in Banff, I also spent half a day touring Lake Louise with Discover Banff Tours (Viator has a full day option as well).
+Yes, it was a tad overpriced for me.
+But as a solo traveller, there was just not another way for me to get to Lake Louise in such a short timeframe.
+Thankfully, I’m so glad I did the tour as Lake Louise was even more breathtaking than I imagined.

-Another option is hiring a bike while in town to see some of the neighbouring lakes including the Vermilion Lakes on Banff’s outskirts.
+Another option is hiring a bike while in town to see some of the neighbouring lakes, including Vermilion Lakes on Banff’s outskirts.
 Or if you have a car you can check out Johnston Canyon, which I heard was worthwhile too.

 Banff is the kind of place that just being in its presence and breathing in the crisp, fresh mountain air makes you feel instantly better.
-I loved visiting Banff in the fall and don’t know how I would cope with it being blanketed in snow, but for now I will enjoy the sunshine in Banff memories.
-Even if the main thing I recall is the sound of Australian accents.
+I loved spending two days Banff in the fall.
+I don’t know how I would cope with it being blanketed in snow, but for now, I will enjoy the sunny Banff memories.
+Even if the main thing I recall is the sound of Australian accents!